Criminal Justice Act 2003: Combined custody and community sentences

 The previously deprecated "suspended sentence of imprisonment" returns, also allowing elements of a community order (see above) to be imposed at the same time.
 This ensures the offender knows what sentence of imprisonment is facing him or her if he or she fails to comply with the order or commits a further offence during its suspended period.
 Provision is made for sentences of intermittent custody, and custodial sentences followed by period of community work and supervision.

 Dangerous offenders

 The Act replaced the previous law on the mandatory sentencing of defendants convicted of violent or sexual crimes, introducing compulsory life sentences or minimum sentences for over 150 offences (subject to the defendant meeting certain criteria).
-The Act created a new kind of life sentence, called "imprisonment for public protection" (or "detention for public protection" for those aged under 18), which may even be imposed for offences which would otherwise carry a maximum sentence of ten years.
+The Act created a new kind of life sentence, called "imprisonment for public protection" (IPP), or "detention for public protection" for those aged under 18, which may even be imposed for offences which would otherwise carry a maximum sentence of ten years.
+In 2012, the European Court of Human Rights declared IPPs unlawful for new offenders, but not retrospectively.

 In response to unprecedented prison overcrowding, Parliament passed sections 13 to 17 of the Criminal Justice and Immigration Act 2008 (with effect from 14 July 2008), which imposed stricter criteria for the imposition of these sentences, and restored judicial discretion by providing that they were no longer compulsory when the criteria were met.